Shiva-ShiShodia/First_Repo/README.md

 # First_Repo/Mega_Mart

-This project contains the visual report of Sales and Revenue of a firm named - Mega-Mart...
+This project contains the visual report of Sales and Revenue of a firm named - Mega-Mart .

-report.pbix contains the dasboard report .
+report.pbix contains the dashboard report.

-Other files contains raw data used in this project.
+Other files contain raw data used in this project.

+Reports are interactive and easily to navigate.